checkedc/checkedc-clang/docs/checkedc/Testing.md

 		llvm-lit d:\autobahn1\llvm\tools\clang\test

+### Running lit tests for ARM
+By default, the lit tests are built and run for the native X86 target.
+But you can also build and run them for other targets.
+Currently, we support lit testing for ARM.
+Here is how you enable ARM lit testing:

+- Configure the Checked C compiler
+  Specify these two CMake options when configuring the compiler during the build step:

+    `-DCHECKEDC_ARM_SYSROOT=<sysroot>` Specify the path to the top of an ARM sysroot which contains the ARM-specific headers and runtime libs.

+    `-DCHECKEDC_ARM_RUNUNDER=<device>` Specify the device to run the arm lit tests on.
+For example, specify this as `qemu-arm` in order to run the tests on the ARM QEMU.

+    NOTE: If you want to run the tests on the QEMU, make sure that the QEMU is installed on the host machine.

+- Run lit for ARM
+  Once you have built the Checked C compiler, this is how you would invoke lit for ARM testing:

+    `llvm-lit d:\autobahn1\llvm\projects\checkedc-wrapper\checkedc\tests -DCHECKEDC_TARGET=ARM`

+NOTE: LIT testing for ARM is only supported for tests under the directory `llvm\projects\checkedc-wrapper\checkedc\tests`.

 ### Unexpected test failures and line endings

 If you see unexpected test failures when working on Windows using unchanged